Daniel-Moraes1/Quote-Quest/README.md

 HOW TO USE:

-Download all cpp files (Python scripts not necessary)
+Download all cpp and h files (Python scripts not necessary)

 Download quote csv and preprocesses graph txt from our drive: https://drive.google.com/drive/folders/1VieJropXMiz7Ixu0AVM4i17FsOvlw2s1?usp=sharing